alecrimi/tractoVAE/README.md

 # tractoVAE

 The first step is to reconstruct the 3D stack microscopy from slices which can be misalligned.
-The current strategy is based on simpleITK registration.
+The current strategy is based on simpleITK registration, using the script simpleITK_reg.py, those parameters might be relevant: